ChristOscar/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+ - It helps makes passing state to your components super easy with just a few lines of code and has trickle down effect by wrapping your top components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+ - Store is like a changelog that documents state changes.
+ - Actions simply act as a messenger between your component and your reducer.
+ - Reducer is the machine that, given the same inputs, will always produce the same outputs.
+Makes it very predictable

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+ - Thunk is a piece of middleware that allows you to use a function to intercept data before it heads to the reducer.
+Allowing you to     control the data that goes through.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  - Redux, Even though it it lacks simplicity in terms of set-up.
+It's not bad and you have a finer control over the data that is being passed.